Diagnostic Offered At

 - Transesophageal Echocardiography (TEE)

-When echocardiograph images are not clear enough to be read, a transesophageal echocardiogram may be taken.
+When transthoracic echocardiograph (TTE) images are not clear enough to be read, a transesophageal echocardiogram (TEE) may be performed .
 A transducer is placed down the throat to capture images of the heart from the esophagus.

 - Fetal Echocardiography